dmlc/dgl/examples/pytorch/cluster_gcn/README.md

 ./run_reddit.sh
 ```
 You should be able to see the final test F1 is around `Test F1-mic0.9612, Test F1-mac0.9399`.
+Note that the first run of provided script is considerably slow than reported in the paper, which is presumably due to dataloader used.
+After caching the partition allocation, the running speed would be in a normal scale.

 * For PPI data, you may run the following scripts